VinnyShaw/vinny-shaw-photography-ci-ms1/README.md

 - GitHub Pages

+  The project was deployed to GitHub Pages

+  - Login to GitHub "VinnyShaw/vinny-shaw-photography-ci-ms1" repository.

+  - Click the repositories "Settings" option.

+  - Scroll down the Settings page until the "GitHub Pages" Section.

+  - Change "Source" from "None" to "Master Branch".

+  - The page will should reload.

+  - Scroll back down to the "GitHub Pages" section and use the "Your site is published at:" link to launch the site.

 ## Credits

 ### Content

 - All the text used throughout the website was written by myself, Vinny Shaw.
 - The script from this [Stackoverflow.com](https://stackoverflow.com/questions/42949293/fade-elements-as-they-reach-the-top-of-the-page) article was used to fade section text on scrolling.
+- The Code Institute sample [README](https://github.com/Code-Institute-Solutions/readme-template) as the basis this README file.

 ### Media

-- All the images used throughout the website were captured, edited and owned by myself, Vinny Shaw.
+- All the images used throughout the website were captured, created, edited, copyrighted and owned by myself, Vinny Shaw.

 ### Acknowledgements

 - I would like to thank...
-  - Narender (Mentor)
+  - Narender Singh (Mentor) for his time, patience, clear and informative mentoring sessions.
-  - Igor (Igor)
+  - Igor Basuga (Tutor) for his guidance in seeking a reason and fix for the issue regarding ios devices and parallax.